 Amen is one of the most used words in all of Christianity.
-What does amen mean?
+What is the meaning of amen in the Bible?
 Why do we say amen after a prayer, or when the preacher makes a good point, and for so many other reasons.
 In some cases, saying “amen” has become just something we do.
 It is more important than that.

-In this article, the intent is to share what does amen mean, why do we say it, and show that this Hebrew word has more significance than a mere term in our modern-day “Christianese” language.
+In this article, the intent is to share what does amen meaning in Bible, why do we say it, and hopefully express that this Hebrew word has more significance than a mere term in our modern-day “Christianese” language.

 The word “amen” is from the ancient Hebrew language.
+Which you can also see in the Hebrew Bible.
 Some of us pronounce it Ah-Men, while others say Ay-men.
 It is a bit like the Judeo-Christian version of “You say tomato (to-ma-to) I say tomato (to-may-to).
 At the end of the day, the pronunciation is not as important as how we apply it.

 “Cursed is anyone who dishonors their father or mother.”
 Then all the people shall say, “Amen!”

 There are 12 times in Deuteronomy where the people hear the laws of God and say “amen”.
 As the Israelites set out for the promise land, Moses is speaking to them and laying out a standard.
 As you may know, why Moses could not enter the promised land was closely related to the behavior of the God’s people.

 God, in essence through Moses, was laying put the expectations moving forward.
 He wanted His people to understand what they had to do.

 The Israelites responded with Amen.
 The word amen resembles in this context the meaning that they were acknowledging what was being released.
 The true meaning of amen symbolized that they grasped the covenant that they were in with the Father.